Varzil/Deep-Learning-Tensorflow/README.md

 # Deep-Learning-Tensorflow
-Tensorflow code for DNN CNN and other deep learning modela
+Tensorflow code for DNN CNN and other deep learning models